Configure puppet-access

 flags.

-on a PE-managed server or installing it on a separate work station, you need a global
+Whether you are running puppet-access on a PE-managed server or installing it on a separate work station, you need a global

 configuration file and a user-specified configuration file.